-The national mutual is administered by a Board of Directors made up of two categories of Directors:
+The national mutual is administered by a Board of Directors, consisting of at least 15 Directors and a maximum of 16 Directors, divided into the following two categories of Directors:

-- > Directors elected by the Ordinary General Meeting: - nine (9) natural persons representing the member mutuals having the position of Chairman of the Board of Directors of their mutual, - at least four (4) but no more than five (5) natural persons elected for their qualifications on the proposal of the Board of Directors, who have not served as a Director or member of the Supervisory Board within a company or mutual falling within the Group's scope of consolidation or been employed by one of these companies or mutuals during the last five fiscal years.
+- Directors elected by the Ordinary General Meeting: - nine (9) natural persons representing the member mutuals appointed from among the delegates to the General Meeting of the national mutual having the position of Chairman of the Board of Directors of their mutual, - at least four (4) but no more than five (5) natural persons elected for their qualifications on the proposal of the Board of Directors, who have not served as a Director or member of the Supervisory Board within a company or mutual falling within the Group's scope of consolidation or been employed by one of these companies or mutuals during the last five fiscal years.

 The Directors are appointed by the Ordinary General Meeting for a term of office of six (6) years.
-Their duties will end following the Ordinary General Meeting having approved the corporate financial statements for the fiscal year just ended, held in the year when the Director's term of office expires.